-Epsilon Chi Omicron the international honor society in International Business was founded in 1987.
+Epsilon Chi Omicron, the international honor society in International Business, was founded in 1987.
 The honor society is dedicated to recognizing academic excellence in the specific area of International Business.
-Chapters in nine states and the District of Columbia, as well as in three countries were established.
+Chapters in thirteen states and the District of Columbia, as well as in three countries were established.
 The Society has conducted annual research paper competitions for students, encouraged presentation of papers at conferences, and served as a networking resource for members.
 Students accepted for admission must be juniors or seniors with a grade point average of 3.2 (4.0).

-Financial Management Association was founded in 1974 by the Financial Management Association International.
+Financial Management Association National Honor Society was founded in 1974 by the Financial Management Association International.
 It is the only such society specifically for finance students.
 The King's College Finance Association became a student chapter of FMA in 1996.
 The FMA Honor Society recognizes outstanding finance students for their academic achievements.
-It admits junior and senior students who have attained a grade-point-average of at least a 3.25 overall G.P.A. or a 3.25 G.P.A. in finance and related coursework.
+It admits junior and senior students who have attained a minimum cumulative grade-point-average of 3.5 or a 3.5 G.P.A. in finance and related coursework.
 Students need not be finance majors but must have completed at least six hours of finance at the time of induction.